CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/05-ACCESS-WORKSPACE-USING-WVD-CLIENT.md

    ![ws name.](media/58.png)

-12. Your Application will launch and will be ready to use.
+12. Your Application will launch, and will be ready to use.

    ![ws name.](media/w13.png)